mamurak/os-mlops/odh-kfp-seldon/README.md

 * Install the Open Data Hub operator from the Operator Hub.
 * Select Open Data Hub operator in Installed Operators within project `odh-applications`.
 * Deploy `manifests/odh.yaml`.
-* Deploy `manifests/pipelines.yaml`.
 * After all components have been deployed, scale down the `opendatahub-operator` pod to 0 in the `openshift-operators` project.
 This is required so we can freely configure the ODH components.
-* Adapt and deploy `manifests/odh-jupyterhub-admins.yaml`, defining all users that should receive ODH admin permissions.
+* Adapt and deploy `manifests/odh-admins.yaml`, defining all users that should receive ODH admin permissions.
 * Verify the deployment by opening the `odh-dashboard`route URL.
 You should see the ODH dashboard.
 If your user is included in the ODH admin group, you should see the `Settings` tab in the dashboard.
 * Verify that ML Pipelines is deployed correctly by opening the `ds-pipeline-ui` route.
 You should see the Kubeflow Pipelines GUI.
 * Verify that Prometheus is deployed correctly by opening the `prometheus-portal` route.
 You should see the Prometheus GUI.
 * Verify that Grafana is deployed correctly by opening the `grafana-route` route.
 You should see the Grafana GUI.

-### Set up image builds

-* Adapt and deploy `manifests/odh/images/bitbucket-secret.yaml`.
-* Deploy the imagestream manifests located in `manifests/odh/images/` (files with `-is.yaml` suffix).
-* Deploy the build config manifests located in `manifests/odh/images/` (files with `-bc.yaml` suffix).
-* Trigger builds of the new build configs.

-### Set up custom notebook
+### Set up Elyra notebook

 * As an ODH admin user, open the `Settings` tab in the ODH dashboard.
-* Select `Custom notebook`.
+* Select `Notebook Images` and `Import new image`.
-* Add new notebook with image URL `custom-notebook:latest` and appropriate metadata.
+* Add new notebook with repository URL `quay.io/thoth-station/s2i-lab-elyra:v0.2.1` and name `Elyra KFNBC`.
-* Verify custom notebook integration in the JupyterHub provisioning page.
-You should be able to provision an instance of the custom notebook that you have defined in the previous step.
+* Verify Elyra notebook integration in the notebook spawn page.
+You should be able to provision an instance of the Elyra KFNBC notebook.

 ### Prepare the model deployment